Marcelo (footballer, born May 1987)

-Marcelo Antônio Guedes Filho (born 20 May 1987), commonly known as Marcelo, is a Brazilian professional footballer who plays as a centre-back.
+Marcelo Antônio Guedes Filho (born 20 May 1987), commonly known as Marcelo, is a Brazilian professional former footballer who played as a centre-back.

 Career

 Santos

 Born in São Vicente, Marcelo began his career at Santos, making his first team debut in the 2007 season.
 He won the Campeonato Paulista with the club that season.
 He also helped his team qualify to Copa Libertadores semifinals in the 2007 season as well as to quarterfinals in the following campaign.
 Marcelo made 65 appearances for Santos in all competitions before his contract expired at the end of August 2008.